iterative/dvc.org/static/docs/commands-reference/checkout.md

 > `cache.slow_link_warning` config option to `false` with `dvc config cache`.

 The output of `dvc checkout` does not list which data files were restored.
-It does report removed files and files that DVC was unable to restore due to it missing from the cache.
+It does report removed files and files that DVC was unable to restore because they're missing from the cache.

 This command will fail to checkout files that are missing from the cache.
 In such a case, `dvc checkout` prints a warning message.
 Any files that can be